Josip Frank: Political career

 Josip Frank's support for the Austrian court in his fight against the pro-Yugoslav and pro-Serbian forces did not go unopposed within his own party, as in 1908 Mile Starčević led a faction (called Milinovci) to form a splinter Starčević Party of Rights.
 In 1909 Frank fell terminally ill, and could no longer take active part in politics.
 After that, the party attracted a prominent group of Catholic intellectuals to join them in 1910 and changed their name to Christian-Social Party of Rights.
 In 1911, they reconciled with the Starčević Party of Rights, and merged back into a single Party of Rights.
 Frank lived to witness this, but died shortly thereafter.
 Frank was buried at the Mirogoj Cemetery.

+Legacy

+The supporters of Frank's ideas in Croatian politics became known as the Frankists.

 His daughter Olga was Slavko Kvaternik's wife.